MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hyper-v/Stop-VMReplication.md

 ```

 ### -VM
-Specifies the virtual machine whose resychronization is to be stopped.
+Specifies the virtual machine whose resynchronization is to be stopped.

 ```yaml
 Type: VirtualMachine[]